shamsrza/TasteRestaurant/README.md

-# TasteRestaurant _ with React.js and WebAPI
+# TasteRestaurant webpage_ with React.js and WebAPI